Net Income: Definition, Formula & Example

 Gross income is the amount of income made before any expenses are taken into consideration.
 By contrast, NI is gross income minus expenses such as salaries and rent, as well as taxes.

-Net Income is the salary after taxes are taken into consideration.
+It is the salary after taxes are taken into consideration.
 This is your take home pay once government has taken its share of the pie.